 - close friends and relatives and who they work for

-I’d suggest putting something on your social media saying you are doing a rafle fundraiser and are looking for companies willing to donate.
+I’d suggest putting something on your social media saying you are doing a raffle fundraiser and are looking for companies willing to donate.
 Someone might come forward with a suggestion or contact that you didn’t know about.

 Top tip: small companies are key to getting raffle prizes